More than 50 million people report experiencing pain on most days or daily, and pain relief is a huge reason people turn to medical cannabis.

 Cannabis VS Opioids for Pain

-Opioids are highly addictive so patients are seeking alternatives to treat pain.
+Unlike Marijuana, opioids are highly physically addictive so patients are seeking alternatives to treat pain.

 One study showed that patients who had started using medical marijuana to relieve chronic pain experienced a 64% reduction in opioid use.